-7.2 Age profile 2022/23: type of crime
+7.2 Age profile 2023/24: type of crime

-Figure 7.4 presents the 2022/23 age profile for each of the main crime types.
+Figure 7.4 presents the 2023/24 age profile for each of the main crime types.
 Section 7.3.1 provides further information on violence against the person offences where the victim was under 18 by age and gender.

-The proportion of victims of sexual offences under the age of 18 at the time the offence was committed (56 per cent) stands out when compared with other main crime classifications, such as 15 per cent for violence against the person.
+The proportion of victims of sexual offences under the age of 18 at the time the offence was committed (56 per cent) stands out when compared with other main crime classifications, such as 15 per cent of victims aged under 18 for violence against the person.
 Section 7.3.2 provides some extra context around this figure, looking at age and gender details as well as at the age the victim was at the time they made the report to police.